Manx Collections Limited Data Protection - Privacy Policy

 We keep our privacy notice under regular review, and we may change it to reflect any changes in the law or our privacy practices.
 We will place any updates on the web page and encourage you to check is regularly.
 We will indicate at the top of this privacy notice when it was last updated.
 Where you have provided us with your email address, we may also contact you to let you know that we have updated the notice.
 We may also take that opportunity to ask you if you would like to update your marketing preferences.

-If you have any questions or concerns regarding this notice or you wish to exercise your rights, please contact us, addressing your query to the Data Protection Officer:
+If you have any questions or concerns regarding this notice or you wish to exercise your rights, please contact us, addressing your query to the Head of Compliance:

 Telephone: +44 (0)161 464 4400